Understanding Neuroplasticity: How the Brain Relearns Movement

 Behind every stroke recovery story is an incredible biological phenomenon called neuroplasticity.
 It's the brain's built-in resilience system – its ability to rewire, adapt, and find new pathways around damaged areas.

 This rewiring capability has become the cornerstone of modern stroke rehabilitation.
-And now, the BRAIN.Q's Therapeutic System is taking this natural process to entirely new levels, fundamentally changing what's possible in stroke recovery.
+BRAIN.Q's Therapeutic System is designed to build on these natural processes and support neurorecovery in stroke patients.

 What Is Neuroplasticity and Why It Matters in Stroke Recovery